Calculus I

 Office Hours: Please see my schedule for official office hours.
 If you can’t make it at the official times, feel free to drop by at any time – I’m usually available most afternoons.
 We can also make a specific appointment for another time, or you can ask questions by e-mail at any time.

-Required Text: Calculus: Early Transcendentals by Larson, Hostetler, and Edwards, 5th edition
+Required Text: Calculus: Early Transcendental Functions by Larson and Edwards, 6th edition with Web Assign

-Asking questions: Ask questions in class!
+Asking questions: Please ask questions in class.
 It helps me know what needs to be explained better, and it makes classmates grateful that someone had the courage to ask.
 You are also encouraged to ask questions before class, after class, in my office hours, by e-mail, over telegraph, and every other possible way.
-Don't be shy!
+Don't be shy.

-Calculators Most of the assignments will not require you to use a calculator.
-Occasionally a graphing calculator might be helpful.
-If you choose to use a calculator during the course, the department suggests Texas Instruments calculators.
-However, you may not use TI 89 calculators or other calculators with symbolic capabilities during examinations.
+Calculators Most of the assignments will not require you to use calculator.
+Occasionally a simple graphing calculator might be helpful.
+TI calculators are the recommended standard for the department, but you can use any calculator you wish for assignments.
+For quizzes and exams, you may not use TI 89 calculators or other calculators with symbolic capabilities.

 Course Policies and Procedures